-Ryan's Daughter is a 1970 film directed by David Lean.
-It's a Setting Update of Madame Bovary.
-The film starred Sarah Miles, Robert Mitchum, Christopher Jones, Trevor Howard, Leo McKern, and John Mills, who won an Academy Award for his performance as Michael, the village idiot.
+Ryan's Daughter is a 1970 historical romantic drama film directed by David Lean.
+Scripted by Robert Bolt as a Setting Update of Madame Bovary, the film stars Sarah Miles, Robert Mitchum, Christopher Jones, Trevor Howard, Leo McKern, and John Mills, who won an Academy Award for his performance as Michael, the village idiot.

-The setting is Kirrary, a fictional village in Ireland, 1916.
-Rosy Ryan is the daughter of a pub owner.
-One day, she meets and falls for the local schoolmaster, Charles Shaughnessy.
+The setting is Kirrary, a fictional village on Ireland's Dingle Peninsula, in 1917, one year after the Easter Rising.
+One day, Rosy Ryan (Miles), the daughter of pub owner Tom Ryan (McKern), meets and falls for local schoolmaster Charles Shaughnessy (Mitchum).
 The two marry, but not even her marriage satisfies Rosy's high spirits.
-She meets Major Randolph Doryan, a Shell-Shocked Veteran of the trenches who's arrived to take command of the local base.
-Rosy falls for Doryan and the two begin a love affair.
+When she meets Major Randolph Doryan (Jones), a Shell-Shocked Veteran from the trenches who's arrived to take command of the local army base, she falls for him and the two begin a love affair.
 This causes problems when some Irish revolutionaries arrive in town to acquire a shipment of arms.

 This film features examples of: